 To qualify, students must:

-- complete the CCP application and submit it to the Records Office;
+- complete the College Credit Plus Application for Admission online or complete the print version and submit it to the Records Office;

 - reflect a level of personal and social maturity which would make it possible for the student to adapt to a college level environment.